mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/guides/buttons.md

 ### Button Properties

-The YAML configuration of a button has must follow the following TypeScript interface.
+The YAML configuration of a button must adhere to the following TypeScript interface.

 ```ts
 interface ButtonConfig {